Courses

 TBD

-BIOL 171 - Internship Training I
+BIOL 171 - Internship Training II

 Students will gain professional knowledge and skills by becoming involved in an internship in the Department of Biology or in outside settings.
 Students perform 25-49 internship hours.